Basis of Admission

 Prior Experiential Credit

-Prior learning experience may be substituted as credit in some instances.
+Prior learning experience may be substituted as credit in some instances for Undergraduate Programs only.
 Credits are applied upon approval from the School Dean, which requires an application and submission of required evidence.
 For additional information, review the Prior Experiential Learning Policy and Evaluation Request form, or contact the Registrar’s Office.

 Readmission to Calvary Chapel University is required when the following circumstances are present: